aurelitec/ramview/README.md

 * Display an information panel about memory configuration and size

 ## Contributing
-[Pull requests](https://github.com/Devliber/ramview/pulls) are welcome.
-For major changes, please open an [issue](https://github.com/Devliber/ramview/issues) first to discuss what you would like to change.
+[Pull requests](https://github.com/aurelitec/ramview/pulls) are welcome.
+For major changes, please open an [issue](https://github.com/aurelitec/ramview/issues) first to discuss what you would like to change.

 ## License

-Copyright (c) Devliber.
+Copyright (c) Aurelitec.
 All rights reserved.

 Licensed under the [MIT](LICENSE) license.